On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: introduction

 In light of these questions, the main contributions of our paper are the following:

-\begin{itemize} \item We model the spatial and time correlation of the \ac{BS}-\ac{UE} channels.
-Their spatial covariance matrix is characterized in Lemma \ref{C_k_eq}, their temporal correlation follows a first-order \ac{AR} process with Bessel correlation decay.
+\begin{itemize} \item We model the spatial and time correlation of the \ac{BS}-\ac{UE} channel.
+Its spatial covariance matrix is characterized in Lemma \ref{C_k_eq}, its temporal correlation follows a first-order \ac{AR} process with Bessel correlation decay.
 Lemma \ref{lemma hk} and its corollaries propose an aging-aware \ac{MMSE} channel estimator. \item Inspired by airborne and synthetic aperture radar techniques \cite{greenewald2016robust, ward1998space}, We propose a Kronecker-separable clutter covariance model, which is novel within the \ac{ISAC} environment.
 The clutter's covariance matrix is equal to the Kronecker product of the space, time, and frequency covariance matrices.
-Each of these matrices is defined in section \ref{cov mod sec}. \item A novel radar signal processing pipeline is proposed.
+Each of these matrices is defined in section \ref{cov mod sec}. \item \review{A novel pre-detection radar processing pipeline is proposed.
 Starting from the raw data, clutter's second-order statistics are estimated, which are then used to suppress the former's action.
-Finally, \ac{RA} and \ac{RV} maps are computed. \item We numerically evaluate the performance of the proposed communication channel estimator and radar pipeline, showing their effectiveness. \end{itemize}
+Finally, \ac{RA} and \ac{RV} maps are computed to assess the sensing resolution and the achieved clutter suppression.} \item \review{We assess the performance of the proposed pre-detection radar processing pipeline to non-separable clutter by introducing a controllable degree of non-separability.
+The adopted perturbation model allows us to simulate model mismatches in the eigenvalue and eigenvectors. } \item \review{We numerically evaluate the performance of the proposed communication channel estimator and radar pipeline.
+The results show the advantages brought by leveraging the communication channel temporal correlation and how the radar pipeline can withstand moderate levels of non-separability.} \end{itemize}